 As discussed by Karen Stevenson in her blog article HTTPS Everywhere: Security is Not Just for Banks, it is a good idea to run every website, even small one, encrypted by SSL.

-In this article I am going to talk about free SSL options available today.
-I will outline why it is better to run every website encrypted, even by a free SSL certificate, as opposed to running it on an unencrypted HTTP.
+In this article, I am going to talk about free SSL options available today.
+I will outline why it is better to run every website encrypted by a free SSL certificate, as opposed to running it on an unencrypted HTTP.
 In our previous posts Free Auto SSL by cPanel and Comodo for everyone and How to setup your free Comodo SSL by cPanel we outlined an option for shared hosting customers using our cPanel plans.

-The LetsEncrypt CA (certificate authority), allows anyone to obtain and renew free SSL certificate, whether they use a private server or a shared host powered by cPanel.
-In this article I will show you a way to partially automate this process by using Ansible playbook and certbot in a private server environment.
-Certbot could be installed without Ansible playbook, however using Ansible would make such installation and configuration easier when you run large number of private servers with variety of operating systems.
+The LetsEncrypt CA (CA stands for “Certificate Authority”), allows anyone to obtain and renew free SSL certificates, whether you use a private server or a shared host powered by cPanel.
+In this article, I will show you a way to partially automate this process by using Ansible playbook and certbot in a private server environment.
+Certbot could be installed without Ansible playbook, however using Ansible would make such installation and configuration easier when you run a large number of private servers with a variety of operating systems.

 For simple single-server installation review the certbot installation page.
 If you use Ansible to manage your servers or planning to use it, read on.

-Before you begin partial automation of SSL certificate installation and renewals, make sure you have the following requirements met:
+Before you begin the certificate installation and the automation of SSL certificate renewals, make sure you have the following requirements met: